+It can be observed that not only TX UE knows about the QoS (PQI) of a new service requesting radio services but also a RX UE anticipates data of certain PQI(s) of interest.
+This allows both the TX UE and RX UE to use PQI as a common basis to initiate sidelink communication using a corresponding DRX configuration.However, considering 23.776 is a Technical Report(TR), the conclusion in TR may not be captured in the Technical Specification(TS), therefore RAN2 may still need to send the LS to clarify this issue.

 Observation 1-2a: According to the latest SA2 SI Phase’s output in 23.776, The V2X layer of Rx UE passes the PC5 QoS parameters together with the corresponding destination layer-2 ID(s) for reception to the AS layer.

-Question 1-2a: According to the latest SA2’s output in 23.776[3], do you agree that RAN2 does not need to send LS to SA2 to clarify whether the PC5 QoS parameters are available in the AS layer of Rx-UE for broadcast/groupcast.
+Question 1-2a: According to the latest SA2’s output in 23.776[3], do you agree that RAN2 need to send LS to SA2 to clarify whether the PC5 QoS parameters are available in the AS layer of Rx-UE for broadcast/groupcast.

--Yes

--No(Please clarify why RAN2 need to send the LS)
+-Yes(Please clarify why RAN2 need to send the LS)

+-No